 When I first started at the medical center, many of our patients had to drive one hour each way to Winston-Salem, three times every week, for dialysis treatments.
 We have since built a network of dialysis centers throughout the region, in places such as Elkin, Yadkinville and Lexington, so that our patients can receive high quality, lifesaving kidney dissease treatments near their homes.
 Wake Forest Baptist Medical Center kidney disease doctors travel to see them in their communities.
 Many patients receive home dialysis treatments using peritoneal dialysis, a procedure that can be done without much equipment and often while the patient sleeps.
 Our doctors are also working to develop new treatment regimens to improve patient health and longevity.
-Together, Wake Forest Baptist dialysis centers treat more than 1,500 patients with end-stage kidney disease and our surgeons perform more than 200 kidney transplants each year.
+Together, Wake Forest Baptist dialysis centers treat more than 1,600 patients with end-stage kidney disease and our surgeons perform nearly 200 kidney transplants each year.

 We can’t cure kidney disease once it is severe, but we can slow its progress at earlier stages.
 This means that early detection is the best prevention against kidney failure.
 We work with patients who have diabetes to control their blood sugars and many patients take blood pressure medicine, which slows the kidney disease process.
 Exercise can help patients with kidney disease to control their diabetes and blood pressure.
 Smoking causes worsening of kidney disease, so if you smoke it’s time to quit.